 It’s easy to store and access personal information on the Internet.
 Unfortunately, that means it’s also easy for people to obtain this information illegally.
 This is identity theft.
 Stolen details such as names, addresses, birth dates, and account or card numbers all build up an identity that can be used to commit fraud.
 Because online trading isn’t face-to-face, it’s easy for someone to hide behind a stolen identity and make fraudulent purchases or requests.

-In cases of identity theft, the bug will attempt to retrieve passwords, Social Security numbers, credit card information, home addresses and telephone numbers.
+In case of identity theft, the bug will attempt to retrieve passwords, Social Security numbers, credit card information, home addresses, and telephone numbers.
 Other bugs will embed themselves in the computer’s registry and damage system performance.

 #3 Computer hacking

-This scam requests that a consumer registers or inputs credit card information on a fraudulent website.
+This scam requests that a consumer register or input credit card information on a fraudulent website.
 The site may sell products or services.
 When a reputable, trustworthy vendor asks for credit card information, it won’t save the data without user permission and will take steps to keep user information safe.
-Fraudulent sites will ask for the same information as does a reputable site, but will steal the information and make purchases using the data the credit card owner gave to the website.
+Fraudulent sites will ask for the same information as does a reputable site but will steal the information and make purchases using the data the credit card owner gave to the website.